 For detailed information please watch the video.

-Widely tested in 12 randomized controlled trials with more than 8,000 patients and 140 colonoscopists, plus experts and endoscopists 15
+Widely tested in 12 randomised controlled trials, with more than 8,000 patients and 140 colonoscopists, plus experts and endoscopists.
+15

-ENDOCUFF VISION™ shows no adverse or serious adverse events when tested in over 800 patients by 70 endoscopists 11
+ENDOCUFF VISION™ shows no adverse or serious adverse events when tested on over 800 patients by 70 endoscopists.
+11

-ENDOCUFF VISION™ maximizes visualization during a colonoscopy, decreasing the overall polyp miss rate.
+ENDOCUFF VISION™ maximises visualisation during a colonoscopy, decreasing the overall polyp miss rate.
 10Download clinical evidence

-Watch Prof Brian Saunders, Consultant Gastroenterologist at St. Mark's Hospital (London) and Dr. Med Andrea Pace, Head Doctor of the Gastroenterology Department at the Friedrich-Ebert-Krankenhaus (Neumünster), share insights and valuable experience on how to optimize endoscope performance with ENDOCUFF VISION®, including best practices for intubation, withdrawal, and Endocuff-assisted polypectomy.
+Watch Professor Brian Saunders, Consultant Gastroenterologist at St. Mark's Hospital (London) and Dr. Med Andrea Pace, Head Doctor of the Gastroenterology Department at the Friedrich-Ebert-Krankenhaus (Neumünster), share insights and valuable experience on how to optimise endoscope performance with ENDOCUFF VISION™, including best practices for intubation, withdrawal and Endocuff-assisted polypectomy.